When is Eid ul-Adha 2023? This year, Eid is set to fall on Wednesday, 28 June. Discover some more of the Qurbani FAQs with Muslim Aid.

 Qurbani – what is it?
 Qurbani is the act of offering a sacrifice on Eid ul-Adha.
 It commemorates the supreme sacrifice offered by Prophet Ibrahim (AS) to show his total submission and gratitude towards Allah (SWT).
 It is also one of the compulsory acts of Hajj.

-Once our beloved Prophet (SAW) was asked, what is Qurbani?
-The Prophet (SAW) answered, ‘‘It is the Sunnah of your father Ibrahim (AS).
+Once, our beloved Prophet (PBUH) was asked, what is Qurbani?
+The Prophet (PBUH) answered, ‘‘It is the Sunnah of your father Ibrahim (AS).
 For every hair of the Qurbani, you receive a reward from Allah (SWT).’’
 [Al-Tirmidhi]

 The Holy Qur’an informs us that in a vision, Prophet Ibrahim (AS) saw that he offered his son Ismail (AS) in sacrifice to Allah (SWT).
 When he shared this vision with his son, Ismail (AS) said: "O my father!
 Do as you are commanded: you will find me, if Allah so wills, of the patient ones.’’
 However, when Prophet Ibrahim (AS) carried out the commandment, Allah (SWT) replaced Ismail (AS) with a ram.